hellorahat/CrossComputeTools/DataAnonymizer/Phase1/Iteration2/input.md

 ## Step 5: Specify Locations to Generalize
 #### Input the names of the columns here.
 Each column should be in a separate line.
 Specify what region to generalize to by adding a colon followed by region.
 For example:
-- LocationColumn:City
-- LocationColumn:State
+- LocationColumn:city
-- LocationColumn:Country
+- LocationColumn:state
-- LocationColumn:Continent
+- LocationColumn:country

 { locations_to_generalize }